runlochlomond/runlochlomond/about/index.md

 The series comprised of four 10K road races in May and June and set in the towns of Helensburgh, Clydebank, Dumbarton and the Vale of Leven, which were local to the Polaroid Eyewear Global Manufacturing and Distribution facility.
 The aim of the series is to provide a safe, well organised series of community running events that participants of all ages and abilities can enjoy.

-Following the decision to close Polaroid Eyewear, the series assets have been passed to West Dunbartonshire Leisure to ensure that these community centred sports events continue, and will be supported by ex-Polaroid volunteers.
+Following the decision to close Polaroid Eyewear, the series assets have been passed to West Dunbartonshire Leisure Trust who are leading on the delivery of our Vale of Leven 10K.
+The event will continue to be supported by ex-Polaroid volunteers.
 As ever, the series was about participation - ordinary runners enjoying well organised and friendly events in West Dunbartonshire.
 We’d like you to enter this year, get motivated, crack on with the training and be part of this sensational event in the runner’s calendar.

 ## Series History and Background